Au Jus is such a delicious addition to the perfect French Dip Sandwich, you’re going to love our easy beef dip recipe!

 To thicken au jus, stir in a small amount of flour.
 You’ll want to make sure you continue to cook the sauce for a few minutes after you add the flour to make sure it doesn’t have a raw taste to it.

-If you want a gluten free au jus, you can use corn starch or tapioca starch instead.
-Create a slurry with cold water and a small amount of the starch before pouring it into the au jus – this will prevent clumping.
+If you want a gluten free version, you can use corn starch or tapioca starch instead.
+Create a slurry with cold water and a small amount of the starch before pouring it in – this will prevent clumping.

 Can you freeze au jus